Do you find it a struggle to cope with the demands of everyday life?

 How Do I Deal With Stress?

 People often find it easier coping with one form of stress, for example: difficulties at home often feel more manageable when things are going okay at work.
-Similarly, when things are not going okay at work, but someone's home life is stable & okay, it makes the difficulties at work more bearable.
-Things often feel more unbearable & difficult to cope with, when a person experiences stress at work & home simultaneously.
+Similarly, when things are not going okay at work, but someone’s home life is stable and okay, it makes the difficulties at work more bearable.
+Things often feel more unbearable and difficult to cope with, when a person experiences stress at work and home simultaneously.

 The first step towards managing stress better is to recognise when we’re feeling stressed.
 Recognising when something is a problem is the first step towards dealing with it.